 Donations have exceeded that goal, according to T.J.
 Houlihan, associate director and senior development officer for The Episcopal Church’s episcopalchurch.org/development, which led the campaign.

-“When The Episcopal Church separated from the Episcopal Church of Cuba in 1966, all of the systems and benefits, including pension contributions, were no longer available to Cuban clergy.
+“When The Episcopal Church separated from the Episcopal Church in Cuba in 1966, all of the systems and benefits, including pension contributions, were no longer available to Cuban clergy.
 Now that the church is reconciled and Cuba has been reunited, this funding will ensure that Cuban clergy are treated comparably to their sister and brother clergy throughout The Episcopal Church,” said Houlihan, who added that the campaign continues.

 The Episcopal Church of Cuba traces its origins back to an Anglican presence that began on the island in 1871.
 In 1901, it became a missionary district of The Episcopal Church.
 The two churches separated in the 1960s, after Fidel Castro seized power following the 1959 Cuban Revolution and diplomatic relations between the two countries disintegrated.
-The Episcopal Church of Cuba has functioned as an autonomous diocese of the Anglican Communion under the authority of the Metropolitan Council of Cuba since the separation in 1967.
+The Episcopal Church of Cuba has functioned as an autonomous diocese of the Anglican Communion under the authority of the Metropolitan Council of Cuba since the separation in the late 1960s.
 The primates of the Anglican churches of Canada and the West Indies and The Episcopal Church chair the Metropolitan Council.